mr-kelly/mr-kelly/README.md

 ### Hi there 👋

 😄 I'm Kelly Peilin Chan.
-Founder of Vikadata.
+Founder of Vika, inc.

 📫 You can contact me: